Using Picture Books To Teach Biography Writing

 Mini-Lesson #6: The Early Life, The Journey, The Big Accomplishment

 My sweet boy tends toward unorganized writing.
-In order to help him organize his thoughts from the get-go, we planned right away for three main sections of the story – Les Paul’s early life, his journey toward fame and his big accomplishment(s).
+To help him organize his thoughts from the get-go, we planned three main sections of the story right away: Les Paul’s early life, his journey toward fame, and his big accomplishment(s).

 Browsing quickly through Electrical Wizard and Growing Up Pedro gave him clarity about how living biographies move seamlessly from one section to the next.